The Bankrate promise

 Apply for the loan

-Now you’re ready to apply for the loan.
+Now you’re ready to apply for the consolidation business loan.
 Being prepared from the previous steps will make this step easier.
 Most lenders offer an online application, which may only require minimal paperwork in the beginning.

 Once you submit the application, the lender will review it and contact you to discuss eligibility and further paperwork requirements.
 Depending on the lender you choose, it can take minutes or days to get a decision.
 Following up, especially with an SBA loan application, may be necessary to ensure the lender has what it needs to make a decision.